Baptistemontan/leptos_i18n/docs/book/src/declare/03_plurals.md

 ## Ordinal plurals

-What I describe above are "Cardinal" plurals, but they don’t work for cases like “1st place”, "2nd place", etc.
+What I described above are "cardinal" plurals, but they don’t work for cases like "1st place", "2nd place", etc.

 The English language uses 4 ordinal plural forms, while French uses 2: